Quixotic7/gridstep/README.md

 ### changelog

+**v1.2.1** - Changed the sound engine to Timber.
+No UI yet, use the params menu to change sounds.
+There are 16 sound slots which are currently mapped to a track's midi channel parameter.

-**v1.1.1** - bug fix to prevent too many of the same note from triggering at once which can crash Molly The Poly
+**v1.1.1** - Bug fix to prevent too many of the same note from triggering at once which can crash Molly The Poly

 **v1.1.0** - Added support for 64 / 8x8 grids.